Anti-slavery and human trafficking statement

 • provide adequate protection for whistleblowers

-5. Training
+1. Training

+We recognise that awareness and understanding are essential to preventing modern slavery and ensuring compliance with relevant legislation, including the Modern Slavery Act 2015, as such, we are committed to providing appropriate training and guidance to employees and relevant third parties.
 We invest in educating our staff to recognise the risks of modern slavery in our business and supply chains.
 Our policies and procedures are made available to all staff via the Firm's portal, and the Employee Handbook includes our Code of Conduct, which sets out the ethical standards we expect everyone working for the firm to meet.

 Specific training and guidance will be provided to employees in the London Office, to assess the human rights and labour performance of suppliers.

-6. Steps Going Forward
+1. Steps going Forward

 Arun Srivastava